robert/robert.github.com/_posts/2018-08-13-how-to-build-a-tcp-proxy-2-dns-spoofing.md

 Now find your smartphone's DNS settings page.
 Here you can change the DNS server that your smartphone sends its DNS requests to.
 Update the DNS server IP address to be your laptop's local IP address, which we just found.
 Try visiting a few websites and using a few apps - you should find that none of them work.
 I promise that this is progress.

 Your smartphone has stopped functioning because it has started sending all its DNS requests to your laptop.
 Since your laptop has no idea what to do with these requests, it is dropping them on the floor without responding.
-This means that your smartphone is unable to resolve domain names to IP addresses.
+This means that your smartphone is unable to resolve hostname to IP addresses.
 Whilst it is still technically connected to the internet, we've broken one of its primary mechanisms for working out how to use it.
-Routing on the internet is done using IP addresses, not domains.
+Routing on the internet is done using IP addresses, not hostnames.
 The internet backbone has no idea how to get to `targetapp.com`, any more than your taxi driver knows how to get to `Tiffany's house`.

 ## 1.2 View DNS requests on your laptop